MrCheese2006/Analysis-of-Chaotic-Systems/README.md

 - Determining the maximal Lyapunov exponent using the orbit separation method
 - Using Richardson Extrapolation to determine the approximate running error.
 This can be used in a comparison of error for the various modelling methods
 - Plotting the difference in systems with a small purturbation to the initial condition in the \(x\) direction to visually depict the deterministic chaotic behaviour these systems can have.

+## Code Use Instructions

+A video demonstrating how to use each implementation of the code can be found here: INSERT LINK.
+Text instructions are below.

+Modelling: